andrewflo/monorepo-cafe/README.md

 # Monorepo Cafe

-An example monorepo setup using pnpm workspaces, demonstrating a modern full-stack application structure with shared packages.
+An example monorepo setup using pnpm workspaces demonstrating a full-stack application with shared packages.

+See this project deployed at: https://monorepo-cafe-shop.onrender.com

 ## Project Structure